-The next deadline for applications is February 28, 2025, and applications will be accepted started August 31, 2024.
+The next deadline for applications is February 28, 2025, and applications will be accepted starting August 31, 2024.

 As governments around the world recognize the importance of local stakeholders in forest management and conservation, they are increasingly devolving decision-making authority over natural resources to local communities.